 The three financial statements are the company's income statement, the balance sheet, and the cash flow statement (sometimes called the statement of cash flows).

-Let’s go into more detail on each component of the three-statement model.
+Let’s go into more detail on each component of the 3-statement financial model.

 The income statement is the most important of the three financial statements.
 The income statement reports all business operations for the period in review.
 It gives the reader a summary of all cash (revenue) coming into the business and the cash spent to earn that revenue.
 It shows whether the business can profit and how much it could be.